1) A tenancy isn’t legal without a signed Tenancy Agreement

 2) You need to renew a Tenancy Agreement after it expires

 Apparently this is rumour is strongly endorsed by letting agents so they can charge “tenancy renewal fees“.
-Fortunately, it’s perfectly legal and valid for a tenancy agreement to continue even after the fixed dates have expired.
-There’s no legal requirement to renew the contracts.

-When a Tenancy Agreement expires and is not renewed with a new contract, the tenancy rolls into a Periodic Tenancy.
+When a Tenancy Agreement expires and is not renewed with a new contract, the tenancy automatically rolls into a Periodic Tenancy.

 Here’s a much more in-depth article on renewing tenancy agreements.